These Halloween counting activities will make learning how to count fun for young children.

 Your kids will love using the grabber to count and place the pumpkins in the pumpkin patch!
 Using the grabber has other educational benefits such as the development of fine motor skills.

-Here are the supplies you will need for the counting pumpkins activity:
+Here are the supplies you will need for this Halloween counting activity:

 - Orange pom-poms